aupac/ember-aupac-typeahead/README.md

 -  `setValue`: a function to set the initial value based on `selection`, signature `function(selection)`.

 See the [typeahead docs](https://github.com/twitter/typeahead.js/blob/master/doc/jquery_typeahead.md#datasets) for a more complete description of the items below.
--  `source` : a function to return an array of items to display to the user with the signature `function(query, syncResults, asyncResults)`.
+-  `source` : (*required) a function to return an array of items to display to the user with the signature `function(query, syncResults, asyncResults)`.
+The callback functions `syncResults or asyncResults` should be called with and array of results as a parameter.
--  `async` : (default: false) true if the returned data asynchronous.
+-  `async` : (default: false) true if the returned data is asynchronous.
 -  `name` : (default: 'default') the name of the dataset.
 -  `limit` : (default: 15) the maximum number of results to display to the user.
 -  `display` : (default: will display the returned item as is) function that displays the selected item to the user, signature `function(model)`.
--  `suggestionTemplate` : a handlebars template used for suggestions, attribute bindings should be specified under the model object. ie `{{model.firstName}}`.
+-  `suggestionTemplate` : an HTMLBars template used for suggestions, attribute bindings should be specified under the model object. ie `{{model.firstName}}`.
--  `notFoundTemplate` : a template that is rendered when no results are found.
+-  `notFoundTemplate` : an HTMLBars template that is rendered when no results are found.
--  `pendingTemplate` :  a template that is rendered when loading the result set but not yet resolved.
+-  `pendingTemplate` :  an HTMLBars template that is rendered when loading the result set but not yet resolved.
--  `headerTemplate` : a template displayed at the top of the search results.
+-  `headerTemplate` : an HTMLBars template displayed at the top of the search results.
--  `footerTemplate` : a template displayed at the bottom of the search results.
+-  `footerTemplate` : an HTMLBars template displayed at the bottom of the search results.

 See the [typeahead docs](https://github.com/twitter/typeahead.js/blob/master/doc/jquery_typeahead.md#options) for a more complete description of the items below.
 -  `highlight`: (default: true) true if matching text be highlighted in the search results.